-- Then the Lord answered me and said:
+2 Then the LORD answered me and said:

 Inscribe the vision plainly on tablets,

 so that even someone running by could read it.

-- Though the vision waits for the time set,it hastens to fulfilment and will not fail;Though it linger long, wait for it.For it surely will come and will not be delayed.
+3 Though the vision waits for the time set,

+it hastens to fulfilment and will not fail;

+Though it linger long, wait for it.

+For it surely will come and will not be delayed.

-- The strength of the proud fails, but the upright lives by their faithfulness.
+4 The the strength of the proud fails,

+but the upright lives by their faithfulness.

-- Wealth is treacherous,
+5 Wealth is treacherous.

-the arrogant never have enough.
+the arrogant never have enough,

-They make their desire as wide as Sheol,
+They makes their desire as wide as Sheol,

 are like death, unsatisfied,

 For they gather to themselves all the nations,

 bring together to themselves all peoples.

-- 6 Shouldn't everyone mock them?
+6 Shouldn't everyone mock them?

+sing a taunt-song against them, and say:

+Woe to the person who amasses what is not theirs,

+and loads them self down with goods taken in pledge!

+7 Won't your creditors suddenly rise,

+and those who will overthrow you awake,

+and you become their prey?

+8 For as you have plundered many peoples,

+the survivors will prey upon you.

+You have shed blood and committed violence

+to the earth, peoples and their cities.

+9 Woe to you who seeks unjust gain for your dynasty,

+who sets your nest on high to be safe from the reach of misfortune!